MicrosoftDocs/cpp-docs/docs/cpp/new-and-delete-operators.md

 ---
-title: "new and delete Operators" ms.date: "05/07/2019"
+title: "new and delete Operators" ms.date: "11/19/2019"
 f1_keywords: ["delete_cpp", "new"]
 helpviewer_keywords: ["new keyword [C++]", "delete keyword [C++]"] ms.assetid: fa721b9e-0374-4f04-bb87-032ea775bcc8
 ---
-# new and delete Operators
+# new and delete operators

-C++ supports dynamic allocation and deallocation of objects using the [new](../cpp/new-operator-cpp.md) and [delete](../cpp/delete-operator-cpp.md) operators.
+C++ supports dynamic allocation and deallocation of objects using the [new](new-operator-cpp.md) and [delete](delete-operator-cpp.md) operators.
 These operators allocate memory for objects from a pool called the free store.
-The **new** operator calls the special function [operator new](../cpp/new-operator-cpp.md), and the **delete** operator calls the special function [operator delete](../cpp/delete-operator-cpp.md).
+The **new** operator calls the special function [operator new](new-operator-cpp.md), and the **delete** operator calls the special function [operator delete](delete-operator-cpp.md).

 The **new** function in the C++ Standard Library supports the behavior specified in the C++ standard, which is to throw a std::bad_alloc exception if the memory allocation fails.
 If you still want the non-throwing version of **new**, link your program with nothrownew.obj.
 However, when you link with nothrownew.obj, the default **operator new** in the C++ Standard Library no longer functions.